-- 1. The appearance of the first phrases preceeds the appearance of case markings; case markings develop alongside the active development of phrasial speech and coincide in time with vocabulary spurt. - 2.
-Some individual features such as the "three step model" of emergence of first case markings as well as the prevalence of the lexico-sematic com-
+1. The appearance of the first phrases preceeds the appearance of case markings;case markings develop alongside the active development of phrasial speech and coincide in time with vocabulary spurt.

+2. Some individual features such as the 'three step model' of emergence of first case markings as well as the prevalence of the lexico-sematic component over the morphological one were noted in the speech of our informant.